camiacquarone/Well_Force_Capstone/planning/project_proposal.md

 ## Related Work

 What similar apps and websites?
 How will your project stand out from these other websites?
+Thrive.
+We will build upon this application by making it more salesforce specific.

 ## Open Questions